Born and raised in Malaysia, he is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

-Its annual World Airline Awards is one of the most esteemed accolades for the aviation industry.
-It is conducted over a ten-month period covering more than 200 airlines from all over the world.
+Its annual World Airline Awards is one of the most esteemed accolades in the aviation industry.
+It is conducted over a 10-month period covering more than 200 airlines from all over the world.

 Air Asia Flight Attendant's Uniform

-Air Asia, Malaysia's low-cost airline, had won Skytrax World Airline Award for "Best Low-Cost Airline in the World" award for five consecutive years.
-They always strive to be different and have succeeded in many ways.
+Air Asia, Malaysia's low-cost airline, had won Skytrax World Airline Award for "Best Low-Cost Airline in the World" for nine consecutive years.
+They strive to be different and have succeeded in many ways.

 Being different includes having a modern design for the flight attendant's uniform in bright red, which is also their corporate color.

-There are, however, detractors who think that this design is 'too sexy' and does not reflect the country's national identity.
-Air Asia opted to go beyond the traditional design because they felt that this design option had universal features.
-They thought the newer design would represent them better as they expand beyond the shores of their country.
+There are, however, detractors who think the design is 'too sexy' and does not reflect the country's national identity.
+Air Asia opted to go beyond the traditional design as they felt this design option had universal features.
+It will represent them better as they expand beyond the shores of their country.

 Sir Richard Branson Dresses as Air Asia Flight Attendant After Losing Bet

 Besides being functional, comfort is also important.
-That is why Air Asia worked with HPE (High-Performance Engineering) Clothing Company to create a special edition of high-performance uniforms for their cabin crew.
+Air Asia worked with HPE (High-Performance Engineering) Clothing Company to create a special edition of high-performance uniforms for their cabin crew.
 HPE clothing is known for its cutting-edge fabric technology that helps the flight attendant overcome the physical demand and stress while flying.
 The uniform is designed to control body temperature, regulate blood flow, and diminish muscular fatigue.
-This allows the cabin crew to look elegant and stylish, while increasing the functionality of the suit.
+This allows the cabin crew to look elegant and stylish.

 Air Asia also opted for the "dress down" look for the weekend.
-Therefore, if you travel on Saturday and Sunday, you will see Air Asia cabin crews in their casual wear, like jeans or short-sleeve blouse.
+If you travel on Saturday and Sunday, you will see Air Asia cabin crews in their casual wear of jeans or short-sleeve blouse.

 Singapore Airline Flight Attendant's Uniform

-Clad in the figure-hugging sarong kebaya uniform.
-The Singapore Girl advertising campaign has often been labeled as sexist.
+Clad in the figure-hugging sarong kebaya uniform, the Singapore Girl advertising campaign was often labeled as sexist.
 Sexist or otherwise, it worked and became an industry icon.

 SIA's flight attendant uniforms were designed by the celebrated Parisian couturier Pierre Balmain.
 It was based on the traditional sarong kebaya, a traditional dress worn in Malaysia, Singapore, Indonesia, Brunei, Burma, Southern Thailand, and the Southern Philippines.